ibm-cloud-docs/sell/software-deprecate-product.md

 {: #sw-deprecate-api}
 {: api}

 You can programmatically deprecate your product by calling the Partner Center Sell API as shown in the following sample request.
-As the `reason`, provide details about why you want to deprecate your published product.
+Specify `reason` to provide details about why you want to deprecate your published product:

 ```bash
 curl --request POST \